ctfer-io/website/content/blog/everything-on-docker/index.md

   - src: "**gif"
 ---

-Since the early days at CTFer.io, we have always assumed a Kubernetes cluster as the foundation for deployment.
+Since the early days at CTFer.io, we have always assumed a Kubernetes cluster as the foundation for deployments.
 This made orchestration simpler and shaped our solutions to run inside containers.

 Moreover, we observed that most of the time, a challenge with infrastructure consisted of a single Docker image, exposed on a single port.
 Having a load of Docker container, continuously spinning up and down given on-demand usage, was coherent with the orchestrating capabilities of Kubernetes.